dan-r-mount/flood_data/README.md

 1. Download all files from Google Drive
 2. Place in the same directory as `flood_checker_integrated.py`
 3. The tool will automatically detect and load the data

+## 📊 Risk Categories

+This tool uses the official Environment Agency [Risk of Flooding from Rivers and Sea (RoFRS)](https://environment.data.gov.uk/dataset/96ab4342-82c1-4095-87f1-0082e8d84ef1) probabilistic risk categories:

+- **High** - Greater than or equal to 3.3% chance in any given year (1 in 30)
+- **Medium** - Less than 3.3% (1 in 30) but greater than or equal to 1% (1 in 100) chance in any given year
+- **Low** - Less than 1% (1 in 100) but greater than or equal to 0.1% (1 in 1,000) chance in any given year
+- **Very Low** - Less than 0.1% chance in any given year (1 in 1,000)

+These categories align exactly with the data.gov.uk model used in the official government flood risk service.

 ## 🔧 Technical Details